aaronbloomfield/ccc/hws/arbitrage/index.md

 You must take gas estimation into account!
 Otherwise, if you were only to make 0.001 ETH, but it costs 0.002 ETH in gas, you are losing money.
 How to estimate gas fees is discussed on the [introduction to web3.py](../../docs/web3py.html) ([md](../../docs/web3py.md)) page -- once you create a transaction, you call `eth.estimate_gas()`.
 The expected gas values will be in the tens of thousands of gas -- 36,000 to 65,000 is a reasonable guess, but yours may be higher or lower.

-When providing a transaction, you also have to supply the gasPrice.  **For this assignment, we will select a standard 10 gwei as the gas price.**  The gas estimate times the gas cost (10 gwei) will allow you to compute the cost of gas in ether, which is the $g$ variable in the formulas above.
+When providing a transaction, you also have to supply the gasPrice.
+For this assignment, we will select a standard 10 gwei as the gas price; however, that value is in the `arbitrage_config.py` file, and you should use the value therein.
+The gas estimate times the gas cost (10 gwei) will allow you to compute the cost of gas in ether, which is the $g$ variable in the formulas above.

 Your program must be in Python.
 It must be named `arbitrage_trading.py`.

 In practice, your program would listen for events from any of the DEXes, and any time the exchange rate of any of the DEXes changed, it would re-run the analysis.
 In order to make this assignment gradable, we are going to ignore events, and specify a different way that this program is to be run.

+#### Values to query the DEXes for

+Each DEX will have to be queried to get values for $x$, $y$, and $k$; from this, you can determine the exchange rate ($y/x$ or $x/y$).
+You will also have to query the DEXes for the fee amount (`feeNumerator()` and `feeDenominator()`).
+Note that different DEXes, even for the same coin, can have different exchange rates.

-#### Input
+#### Values provided

-The program will import an `arbitrage_config.py` file to provide all the settings, a sample of which is shown below:
+The program will import an `arbitrage_config.py` file to provide many of the values, a sample of which is shown below:

 ```
 config = {
+    # you will have to change these values for it to work
-    'account_address': '0x123456789abcdef0123456789abcdef123456789',
+    'account_address': '0x123456789ABcdEf0123456789aBCDeF123456789',
     'account_private_key': hexbytes.HexBytes('0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef'),
-    'connection_is_ipc': True,
     'connection_uri': '/path/to/geth.ipc',
+    'connection_is_ipc': True, # set to false if it's a ws:// connection
+    # once set, these should only be changed as necessary as you are testing your code
     'price_eth': 100.00,
     'price_tc': 10.0,
+    'max_eth_to_trade': 10.0,
+    'max_tc_to_trade': 100.0,
+    'gas_price': 10, # in gwei
+    # once set, you should not have to change these
-    'dex_addrs': ['0x123456789abcdef0123456789abcdef123456789', # d4
+    'dex_addrs': [
-                  '0x123456789abcdef0123456789abcdef123456789', # d6
+                  '0x123456789abcdef0123456789abcdef123456789',
-                  '0x123456789abcdef0123456789abcdef123456789', # d8
+                  '0x123456789abcdef0123456789abcdef123456789',
-                  '0x123456789abcdef0123456789abcdef123456789', # d10
+                  '0x123456789abcdef0123456789abcdef123456789',
-                  '0x123456789abcdef0123456789abcdef123456789', # d12
+                  '0x123456789abcdef0123456789abcdef123456789',
-                  '0x123456789abcdef0123456789abcdef123456789', # d20
+                  '0x123456789abcdef0123456789abcdef123456789',
+                  '0x123456789abcdef0123456789abcdef123456789'
                   ],
     'tokencc_addr': '0x123456789abcdef0123456789abcdef123456789',
-    'max_eth_to_trade': 10.0,
-    'max_tc_to_trade': 100.0,
-    'gas_price': 1, # in gwei
+    'chainId': 12345678,
 }
 ```

-The `output()` function, below, will also be in the [arbitrage_config.py](arbitrage_config.py.html) ([src](arbitrage_config.py)) file, as well as a few more useful items.
+The `output()` function, below, will also be in the [arbitrage_config.py](arbitrage_config.py.html) ([src](arbitrage_config.py)) file, a `getTXNResult()` function for you to use, and the relevant ABIs.

 You may assume that the arbitrage_config.py will always be present and properly structured, and that all values will be valid.
 The parts of the `config` dictionary are:

+- Values that you must modify:
-- `account_address`: the address of the Ethereum account that this program is controlling -- it is the balance that this account has, in both ETH and TC, that constitutes the holdings of this account
+    - `account_address`: the address of *your* Ethereum account that this program is controlling -- it is the balance that this account has, in both ETH and TC, that constitutes the holdings of this account.
+You are welcome to create a different account for this assignment -- just be sure to use that account as the `eth_coinbase` value when you submit the required `arbitrage.py` file.
     - `account_private_key`: the (decrypted) private key for that account, used to initiate transactions; this must be in the exact format shown above
         - You will have obtained the decrypted version of your private key in the [Private Ethereum Blockchain](../ethprivate/index.html) assignment -- you may have to run through that part again if you lost it or are now using a different key
         - That key was likely in the form `b'0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef'` -- just copy the hex code (meaning without the leading `b'` and trailing `'`) into the `HexBytes()` constructor to make it the same format as the code above.
     - `connection_is_ipc`: whether the connection URI (which is on the next line in this file) is a geth.ipc file or a URL -- this will determine how the web3 provider is created
         - Your code MUST be able to handle both types of connections!
     - `connection_uri`: how to connect to the blockchain -- this will either be the path to a geth.ipc file or a URL to the course server; see the [introduction to web3.py](../../docs/web3py.html) ([md](../../docs/web3py.md)) for details -- you either have to pass it to a `Web3.IPCProvider()` call or a `Web3.WebsocketProvider()` call
+- Values you are welcome to modify, but you can complete the assignment with them as-is
     - `price_eth`: the current price of ETH, in USD, as a float -- this is without all the extra decimal places
     - `price_tc`: the current price of TC, in USD, as a float -- this is without all the extra decimal places
+    - `max_eth_to_trade`: the maximum amount of ether to send for a given transaction.
+Your code needs to explicitly check this, otherwise you are going to trade your entire quota in one go (see below for quota issues).
+This is also meant to allow you to limit your trade to a reasonable value (say, 10 ether) rather than accidentally trading everything you have by mistake.
+    - `max_tc_to_grade`: same as the previous, but for TCC
+    - `gas_price`: the gas price, in gwei, of a single gas step
+- Values we are providing, and you should not modify them unless you are deploying your own DEXes
-- `dex_addrs`: the smart contract addresses of the various DEX smart contracts; there will be at least two in this list
+    - `dex_addrs`: the smart contract addresses of the various DEX smart contracts; you can assume that there will be at least two in this list
-- `dex_fees`: the percentage of fees that the DEX takes.
-To make using this simpler, for the purposes of this assignment, we will assume that all the DEXes have the same fee percentage.
     - `tokencc_addr`: the smart address of the TokenCC smart contract
-- `max_eth_to_trade` is the maximum amount of ether to trade in a given transaction -- it's meant to allow you to limit your trade to a reasonable value (say, 10 ether) rather than accidentally trading everything you have by mistake
-- `max_tc_to_trade`: just like the previous, but with TC instead of ether
+    - `chainId`: the chainID for the course blockchain

-You will need to edit all those values in arbitrage_config.py to match the deployed addresses (and other values) for your particular situation.
+You will need to edit some those values in arbitrage_config.py for your particular situation.

 We provide a few other things in arbitrage_config.py: the ABI for IDEX and ITokenCC for you to use.
 We also provide a function called `getTXNResult()` that will attempt to figure out what happened on a transaction function call (the return value or revert reason).
 You can see these in the [arbitrage_config.py](arbitrage_config.py.html) ([src](arbitrage_config.py)) file.